Australian students strike against government funding for gas industry

 ($1 = 1.2898 Australian dollars)

-(Reporting by Paulina Duran in Sydney; Additional Reporting by Sonali Paul; Editing by Karishma Singh)
+(Reporting by Paulina Duran in Sydney; Additional Reporting by Sonali Paul; Editing by Karishma Singh and Ana Nicolaci da Costa)

 ((paulina.duran@thomsonreuters.com; +61 2 9171 7406; Reuters Messaging: paulina.duran.thomsonreuters.com@reuters.net))